Anglican ministry: Bishops

-Bishops provide the leadership for the Anglican Communion, including the Free Church of England, in accordance with episcopal polity.
+Bishops provide the leadership for the Anglican Communion and the Church of England in accordance with episcopal polity.
+The Anglican sacramental theology of the episcopate can be found in the Church of England’s Ordination Services.
+“Bishops are ordained to be shepherds of Christ’s flock and guardians of the faith of the apostles, proclaiming the gospel of God’s kingdom and leading his people in mission.”
+The service continues in the Liturgy of Ordination to describe Bishops as “principal ministers of word and sacrament, stewards of the mysteries of God” they are to “preside over the ordination of deacons and priests, and join together in the ordination of bishops.”
+Moreover the rite describes Bishop’s as the church’s “chief pastors”.
+The principal consecrator continues with the prayer of consecration praying that the ordinand may be “bishop in the ministry of the gospel of Christ, the Apostle and High Priest of our faith” after the laying on of hands with the accompanying words “Send down the Holy Spirit on your servant N for the office and work of a bishop in your Church.”
+The principal consecrating Bishop continues with the prayer saying “Through your Spirit, heavenly Father, fill this your servant with the grace and power which you gave to your apostles.”
+After the prayer of consecration, the newly ordained Bishop is presented with the episcopal ring, pectoral cross and crozier.

 All bishops, constituting a worldwide College of Bishops, are considered to be equal in orders.
 However, bishops have a variety of different responsibilities, and in these some bishops are more senior than others.
 All bishops, of diocesan rank and below, are styled the Right Reverend; more senior bishops and archbishops are styled as the Most Reverend.
 Most bishops oversee a diocese, some are consecrated to assist diocesan bishops in large or busy dioceses, and some are relieved of diocesan responsibilities so they can minister more widely (especially primates who concentrate on leading a member church of the Communion).
-A few member churches of the Anglican Communion ordain women as bishops, many more have prepared the legislation for women to become bishops but have not yet ordained a woman to the episcopate (see Ordination of women in the Anglican Communion).

-Anglican bishops are often identified by the purple clergy shirt and cassock they are entitled to wear.
+Anglican bishops are often identified by the purple clerical shirt and cassock they are entitled to wear.
 However, bishops are permitted to wear other colours, and a former Archbishop of Canterbury, Rowan Williams, is frequently seen wearing a black cassock.
 Bishops also usually wear a pectoral cross and episcopal ring.
 The choir dress or convocation habit for bishops, which used to be their only vesture until pre-Reformation vestments were revived, consists of the cassock, rochet, chimere and tippet.
 Bishops carry a crosier as the sign of their ministry, and, on formal occasions, often wear a mitre and cope.
 When presiding at the Eucharist, most Anglican bishops now wear albs, stoles and chasubles.